From Evidence to Trajectory: Abductive Reasoning Path Synthesis for Retrieval-Augmented Generation Agents Development: Abstract

 \section{Abstract}

-Retrieval-augmented generation agents development is hindered by the lack of process-level supervision to effectively guide agentic capabilities like task decomposition, retriever invocation, and stepwise decision-making.
-While reinforcement learning offers a potential solution, it suffers from sparse rewards and the limited reasoning capabilities of large language models~(LLMs).
-Meanwhile, existing data synthesis methods only produce chain-of-thought rationales and fail to model environmental interactions.
+Retrieval-augmented generation (RAG) agent development is hindered by the lack of executable ground-truth agent-environment interaction trajectories.
+Existing datasets provide questions, answers, and evidence, but lack fine-grained supervision for retriever invocation, dynamic planning, and stepwise decision-making.
+Reinforcement learning offers a potential solution, but often suffers from sparse rewards and cold-start failures when base large language models~(LLMs) lack sufficient reasoning capability.
+Meanwhile, existing data synthesis methods mainly generate post-hoc rationales rather than executable environment-interaction trajectories.
 In this paper, we propose \textbf{EviPath}, an evidence-anchored reasoning path synthesis paradigm for RAG agent development.
-EviPath comprises: (i) Abductive Subtask Planning, which decomposes the problem into sub-questions and iteratively plans an optimal solution path based on the dependencies between them; (ii) Faithful Sub-question Answering, which uses supporting evidence to construct a proxy environment to generate reasoning thoughts and answers for each sub-question; and (iii) Conversational Fine-Tuning, which formats the complete agent-environment interaction trajectory into a dialogue format suitable for Supervised Fine-Tuning.
-EviPath allows LLMs to learn complex reasoning and tool-use capabilities directly from synthesized data.
-Extensive experiments on widely-used question-answering benchmarks show that an 8B parameter model trained with EviPath-synthesized data significantly and consistently outperforms state-of-the-art baselines with \textbf{a double-digit absolute EM gain of 14.7\%} in open-domain question answering.
+EviPath reverse-engineers executable trajectories from question-answer pairs and supporting evidence through three stages: (i) Abductive Subtask Planning, which decomposes questions and plans dependency-aware solution paths; (ii) Faithful Sub-question Answering, which uses supporting evidence as a proxy environment to generate grounded intermediate thoughts and answers; and (iii) Conversational Fine-Tuning, which converts complete trajectories into a dialogue-format for supervised fine-tuning.
+Experiments on widely used question-answering benchmarks show that an 8B model trained on our synthetic corpus significantly and consistently outperforms state-of-the-art baselines, achieving a \textbf{14.7\% absolute Exact Match gain} in open-domain question answering.